aykaimran/Tenant-Landlord-Management-System/README.md

 # 🏠 RENTINEL - Rental Property Manager

 **Rentinel** is a full-stack web-based rental property management system designed to help landlords efficiently manage tenants, rent payments, and track earnings.
 The system automates reminders for overdue payments, supports real-time online rent collection via **Stripe**, and sends **email alerts** to tenants when rent is pending.
+Look for rentinel.mp4 file to watch the system working

 ---